LCAD-UFES/carmen_lcad/src/xsens_MTi-G/README-Raspberry.md

 # RASPBERRY SENSORBOX

- - To rum the xsens from the Raspberry PI:
+ - To run the xsens from the Raspberry PI:

 # Install Raspbian on the Raspberry PI